 So while it may seem like a good idea to bombard the world with your resumé and hope for the best, you'll experience greater success by really focusing on opportunities that are meaningful to you.
 That means fewer, stronger applications as opposed to a multitude of weak ones.

-Job Search Strategies that Work workshop: This Career Centre workshop will show you how to effectively target your job search.
+Job Search and Networking Strategies: This Career Centre workshop will show you how to effectively target your job search.

 Scott Library's Career Research Resources guide provides a variety of resources to help you find information about specific companies or organizations.